enricoforti/srd2026/index.md

-<h1>An opportunity to share and discuss research, catch up with colleagues, and meet new people.</h1>
+<h1>An opportunity to share and explore faculty research, and meet new people.</h1>

 **Tuesday, May 5 2026 2:00PM - 5:30PM ET** at **Stillman School of Business** in **Jubilee Hall - 4th Floor Atrium**<br>